kitspace/awesome-electronics/contributing.md

 ### ${\color{purple}E}$

-Abandoned EDA projects with obsolete features.
+Abandoned or obsolete EDA projects.
 These EDAs are listed for historical reasons, as they were relevant in the past.